How I Reverse Engineered Daylio Backup to Allow for Csv File Importing¶

 renderHeatmapCalendar(this.container, calendarData)

-And finally, some sort of title on journal entries inspired from reddit : An Interesting Title : TITLE.
+And finally, some sort of title on journal entries inspired from reddit : An Interesting Title : TITLE

 I need to be able parse all that to Daylio.
 Let's recap.

-The Goals (based on the Csv Export of Daylio)
+The Goals (based on the Csv Export of Daylio)¶

-• Take the date from the filename, add an arbitrary time and create an epoch timestamp.
+- Take the date from the filename, add an arbitrary time and create an epoch timestamp.

-• Query the entire Journal section of each daily-note.
+section of each daily-note. - Take the

-• Take the mood::x key and add it as a daily evaluation from 1 to 5 for Daylio moods.
+key and add it as a daily evaluation from 1 to 5 for Daylio moods.
+And remove that part afterward. - Take the title for the new Daylio note title.
 And remove that part afterward.

-The Script
+The Script¶

 # encoding: utf-8